 Why we love it: Walked the beach all day and found nothing but broken clam shells?
-With over 10,000 shells on exhibit at this South Jersey spot, you can see some of the rarest shells, and learn which ones to keep an eye out for on the Shore.
+With thousands of shell species on exhibit at this South Jersey spot, you can see some of the rarest shells, and learn which ones to keep an eye out for on the Shore.
 There’s also a fun gift shop.

 If you like: rocks and gems